wanze/SeoMaestro/README.md

 $page->save();
 ```

 Values are always set for the current language.
-Switch the language to set values in a different language:
+Switch the user's language to set values in a different language:

 ```php
 $current = $user->language;